 Note: A loan customer "defaults" when they fail to make the full amount of four repayments if they have a cash loan and three repayments if they have a vehicle finance loan.

 Note: The Zopa Safeguard Trust was established to provide protection to non-lending business investors should a loan customer fail to repay their loan.
 It covers loans taken out before 1 December 2017.

 9. Vehicle finance loans

-All of our vehicle finance loans are made under an agreement between the borrower and Zopa Bank which will purchase the vehicle and transfer the benefit of all or part of the agreement to you.
+All of our vehicle finance loans are made under an agreement between the borrower and Zopa Bank who will purchase the vehicle and transfer the benefit of all or part of the agreement to you.
 You'll then beneficially own the loan and related rights or, if there is more than one investor, a share that's proportionate to the amount you lent relative to the other investors.
 Zopa Bank will be the registered owner on the CAP HPI register but hold the vehicle for the benefit of relevant investors.
 Investors will also be entitled to loan repayments from borrowers they’ve lent money to.
 Despite your beneficial ownership, you mustn't try to transfer or sell your share except on the secondary market in accordance with these Principles.